nachiketrathod/HTTP.Request.Smuggling.Desync.Attack/README.md

 </p>

 For learn more you can visit [PortSwigger's Labs](https://portswigger.net/web-security/request-smuggling).
-They provide free and has almost every attacks labs for practice.
-Also, visit writeups to stay upto date with latest attack techniques.

 <h2><a id="user-content-tldr" class="anchor" href="#tldr"><span class="octicon octicon-link"></span></a>References:</a></h2>